oprypin/crystal-imgui/docs/structs.md

 # Misc data structures

-Shared state of [`ImGui.input_text`][], passed as an argument to your callback when a ImGuiInputTextFlags_Callback* flag is used.
+Shared state of [`input_text`][ImGui.input_text], passed as an argument to your callback when a ImGuiInputTextFlags_Callback* flag is used.
 The callback function should return 0 by default.
-Callbacks (follow a flag name and see comments in [`ImGui::ImGuiInputTextFlags`][] declarations for more details)
+Callbacks (follow a flag name and see comments in [`ImGuiInputTextFlags`][ImGui::ImGuiInputTextFlags] declarations for more details)

-- ImGuiInputTextFlags_CallbackEdit:        Callback on buffer edit (note that [`ImGui.input_text`][] already returns true on edit, the callback is useful mainly to manipulate the underlying buffer while focus is active)
+- ImGuiInputTextFlags_CallbackEdit:        Callback on buffer edit (note that [`input_text`][ImGui.input_text] already returns true on edit, the callback is useful mainly to manipulate the underlying buffer while focus is active)
 - ImGuiInputTextFlags_CallbackAlways:      Callback on each iteration
 - ImGuiInputTextFlags_CallbackCompletion:  Callback on pressing TAB
 - ImGuiInputTextFlags_CallbackHistory:     Callback on pressing Up/Down arrows